v-rajagt/IntuneDocs/intune/protect/endpoint-protection-windows-10.md

 ### IT contact Information

-Provide IT contact information to appear in the Windows Defender Security Center app and the app notifications.
+Provide IT contact information to appear in the Microsoft Defender Security Center app and the app notifications.

 You can choose to **Display in app and in notifications**, **Display only in app**, **Display only in notifications**, or **Don't display**.
 Enter the **IT organization name**, and at least one of the following contact options: